TripAdvisor Traveller Rating776 reviews

-If you need any assistance ahead of your visit, please ring us on the number above or email us and we will be happy to help.
-Please do not email us to pre-book unless you need assistance and are unable to ring us.
+If you need any assistance ahead of your visit, please ring us on 01244 972197 above or email us and we will be happy to help.
+Please do not email us unless you need assistance and are unable to ring us.

 Information on our other museums can be found on the West Cheshire Museums' homepage.